amirr0r/amirr0r.github.io/_posts/2021-12-15-oscp-review.md

 ![background-dj.gif](/assets/img/oscp/review/background-dj.gif)

 Now that I have the certification I think that I was quite able to pass it several years ago if I did not procrastinate so much (but maybe it's just a bias).
-However, I am glad to have passed it this year as I was able to benefit from the [course update of 2020](https://www.offensive-security.com/offsec/pwk-2020-update/).
+However, I am glad that I have passed it this year as I was able to benefit from the [course update of 2020](https://www.offensive-security.com/offsec/pwk-2020-update/).

 ## 🥼 Preparation and PWK Lab